 That success led to the re-release of Four Little Heels.
 The second release got some national exposure, but the single peaked at only #70.

 Brian signed a record contract with ABC-Paramount Records and began recording for them in 1961.
-He had four more top forty singles with the label before a string of unsuccessful songs put an end to his recordings there.
+He had four more top forty singles with the label before a string of unsuccessful songs put an end to his recording career with ABC.
 The B-side of his last charting single for ABC was the 1963 original version of Save Your Heart For Me, which later became a #2 hit for Gary Lewis and the Playboys.

 An album of Country-influenced songs did little to advance his career in 1964.

-In 1966, Brian signed with Phillips and recorded a few more hit singles.
-The Joker Went Wild was written by Bobby Russell, who later wrote Honey for Bobby Goldsboro.
+In 1966, Brian signed with Phillips Records and recorded a few more hit singles.
+Bobby Russell, who later wrote Honey for Bobby Goldsboro, wrote The Joker Went Wild.
 Brian’s single came out in July and peaked at #20 on the Hot 100.
 A few months later, he reached #25 with the single Run, Run, Look And See.